1. What Is an Institutional Repository?

 4. Approaches Taken by the University of Tokyo

-UT produces its own research findings in various forms from its organizations such as the institutes, faculties, and graduate schools, in addition to the Library System and Information Technology Center.
-For example, the Library System and Information Technology Center have developed the "Doctorial Dissertation Database" that stores bibliographical items and summaries of dissertations (theses for doctorates granted by UT) and "Academic Navi U-Tokyo" that periodically collects academic information disclosed on websites in the university, automatically arranges it, and then makes the sorted findings public.
+UTokyo produces its own research findings in various forms from its organizations such as the institutes, faculties, and graduate schools, in addition to the Library System and Information Technology Center.
+For example, the Library System and Information Technology Center have developed the "Doctorial Dissertation Database" that stores bibliographical items and summaries of dissertations (theses for doctorates granted by UTokyo) and "Academic Navi U-Tokyo" that periodically collects academic information disclosed on websites in the university, automatically arranges it, and then makes the sorted findings public.
 It even undertakes the computerization of catalogs and rare books.

-In addition, recognizing the importance and potential of the Institutional Repository, UT first joined the Project for Experimental Implementation of Software Building Institutional Repository hosted by the National Institute of Informatics (NII) in fiscal 2004.
+In addition, recognizing the importance and potential of the Institutional Repository, UTokyo first joined the Project for Experimental Implementation of Software Building Institutional Repository hosted by the National Institute of Informatics (NII) in fiscal 2004.
 In the Project, the university launched test servers and operated them on a trial basis by using open software "EPrints".

-In parallel with these activities, the Library System developed an "Information Strategy in the University of Tokyo," in which it decided that the academic information system of UT should implement the following three support functions: "information origination support," "information access support," and "information utilization support".
+In parallel with these activities, the Library System developed an "Information Strategy in the University of Tokyo," in which it decided that the academic information system of UTokyo should implement the following three support functions: "information origination support," "information access support," and "information utilization support".
 The Strategy included the construction of an Institutional Repository to realize the information origination support, one of the three support functions.